Nicaragua: Government and politics

-In November 2024, the government presented a partial constitutional reform that established sweeping government changes.
+The constitutional amendments of 2025 established sweeping government changes.
 The reform defined Nicaragua as a revolutionary socialist state with the flag of the Sandinista National Liberation Front as a national symbol, disallowed transgressions against the "principles of security, peace, and wellbeing established in the Constitution", and declared opponents to these as "traitors to the homeland", whether inside or outside national territory.
 This reform also increased presidential powers by establishing a co-presidency capable of "coordinating" with other "state organs" such as the legislature, judiciary, and executive.
 Among other changes, the reform increases the presidential term from 5 to 6 years, establishes a voluntary civilian police as "an auxiliary body in support of the National Police", and limits any speech or religious practices that "violate public order" and constitutional principles.

 The reform has been widely criticized by the OAS and opposition figures as officializing repressive practices, eliminating checks and balances, and establishing a "bicephalous dictatorship".
 It has been condemned as "the most flagrant violation of human rights" since "it is about the constitution".
 The OAS further criticized the reform as "illegitimate" and as an "aberrant form of institutionalization a matrimonial dictatorship".
 Other outlets, including the Uruguayan Diálogo Político, have condemned the reforms as installing a totalitarian government.

-The partial constitutional reform was passed in the first hearing on November 2024 and the second hearing on January 2025 where the legislature discussed and ratified it on an article-by-article basis, completing its passage by the end of the month.
+The V-Dem Institute described Nicaragua as an electoral autocracy with democratic backsliding.